How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use this plugin on all of your websites (even sites that you decide to sell or flip).
+The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
+Your legal pages can be installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your websites.

 Important

-If using the services of a lawyer to create your legal documentation is currently out of your budget, consider implementing some basic type of legal protection on your site until you can afford legal services.
+If hiring lawyers to create your legal pages is currently out of your budget, consider implementing at least some basic form of legal protection on your website until you can afford to hire a legal expert.

-Download the FREE Legal Pages Generator software below, or choose one of the better solutions we discuss in this article, such as using ready-made legal documentation, or plugins as described in the section below.
+Download the FREE Legal Pages Generator tool below, or choose one of the better solutions we discuss in this article, such as using ready-made legal templates, or a WordPress plugin - see section below.

-Legal Pages Generator quickly generates basic legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator quickly generates basic legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As we’ve previously pointed out, if you make money online, it’s important that your website is found to comply with government legal requirements and the guidelines and terms of service required by 3rd-party services and products that you may be promoting or offering online.
-Your website must comply with a wide range of laws and regulatory guidelines, many of which you may not even be aware of.
+As we’ve previously pointed out, if you engage in any form of commercial activity online (or are planning to), you need to ensure that your site remains compliant with regulatory agencies and the terms of service (TOS) and guidelines for third-party sites that you may be promoting or endorsing online.
+Your digital presence must comply with a whole set of regulations, some of which you may not be aware of.

-Disclaimer: Once again, we are not lawyers and we cannot offer legal advice.
-You must do your own due diligence and consult legal experts about the best way of ensuring that your website fully complies with the law in your country or region.
+Legal Disclaimer: Once again, we are not lawyers and we are not providing legal advice here.
+Do your own due diligence and consult a legal expert about the best way to ensure that your website fully complies with the law wherever your business is based.

-Below is a time-saving list of websites we suggest you visit to better understand what your business requires to remain compliant and meet legal requirements and guidelines:
+Below is a useful list of sites we recommend you visit to better understand what may be required of your website to stay compliant and meet its legal obligations:

 We hope this article has helped you understand why it’s important to have a compliant website.
-Use the information presented above to quickly add all necessary legal pages to your website or blog using simple and cost-effective methods and resources.
+Use the information presented above to quickly and easily add all necessary legal pages to your website or blog.

 Originally published as How To Add Legal Pages To Your WordPress Site.